Our Services

 While mild swelling and numbness are common and usually improve with movement, watch for:

-If you're experiencing concerning symptoms before, during or after your flight and want to understand whether they need immediate attention, try using a Medically approved LLM Symptom Checker Chat Bot to help evaluate your condition and get personalized guidance on next steps.
+If you're experiencing concerning symptoms before, during or after your flight and want quick answers about whether they need immediate attention, use a free AI symptom checker to evaluate your condition in minutes and receive personalized guidance on the right next steps for your care.

 Flying with neuropathy requires extra forethought, but by following these steps you can reduce swelling, manage pain and maintain healthy blood sugar levels.
 Always carry essential supplies, stay active in your seat and hydrate well.
 And remember: talk to your doctor about any serious or life-threatening concerns—especially if you notice sudden changes in your symptoms.
 Safe travels!